Adrian Houser

-Adrian David Houser (born February 2, 1993) is an American professional baseball pitcher for the Milwaukee Brewers of Major League Baseball (MLB).
-He made his MLB debut in 2015.
+Adrian David Houser (born February 2, 1993) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, New York Mets, Chicago White Sox, and Tampa Bay Rays.

 Career

+Amateur career

+Houser attended Locust Grove High School in Locust Grove, Oklahoma.
+He committed to attend the University of Oklahoma to play college baseball for the Oklahoma Sooners baseball team.

 Houston Astros

-The Houston Astros of Major League Baseball (MLB) selected Houser in the second round, 69th overall, of the 2011 MLB Draft.
-Dylan Bundy and Archie Bradley, with whom Houser had played baseball before high school, had been selected earlier in the draft.
-Although he had previously committed to playing college baseball for the Oklahoma Sooners, Houser signed a contract with Houston three days after he was drafted and was subsequently assigned to the Rookie-level Gulf Coast League (GCL) Astros.
-After six GCL games in which he went 1–2 with a 4.03 ERA and 25 strikeouts, the Astros organization promoted Houser to the Greeneville Astros of the Appalachian League, their other Rookie ball team.
+The Houston Astros of Major League Baseball (MLB) selected Houser in the second round, with the 69th overall selection, of the 2011 MLB Draft.
+Houser signed a contract with Houston three days after he was drafted and was subsequently assigned to the Rookie-level Gulf Coast League (GCL) Astros.
+After six GCL games in which he went 1–2 with a 4.03 ERA and 25 strikeouts, the Astros promoted Houser to the Greeneville Astros of the Appalachian League, their other Rookie ball team.
 Between the two teams, Houser went 2–4 in his first season of professional baseball, with a 4.31 ERA and 44 strikeouts in 12 games and 48 innings pitched.
 Houser spent the entire 2012 season with Greeneville as well, going 3–4 in 11 starts with a 4.19 ERA and 54 strikeouts in 58 innings.

 Houser spent 2013 with the Tri-City ValleyCats where he pitched to an 0–4 record and a 3.42 ERA in 14 games (nine starts), and 2014 with the Quad Cities River Bandits where he went 5–6 with a 4.14 ERA in 25 games, 17 being starts.
 He started 2015 with the Lancaster JetHawks and was promoted to the Corpus Christi Hooks.

 Milwaukee Brewers

-On July 30, 2015, Houser, along with Brett Phillips, Domingo Santana and Josh Hader, were traded to the Milwaukee Brewers for Carlos Gómez and Mike Fiers.
+On July 30, 2015, the Astros traded Houser, along with Brett Phillips, Domingo Santana and Josh Hader, to the Milwaukee Brewers for Carlos Gómez and Mike Fiers.
 Milwaukee assigned him to the Biloxi Shuckers.
 In 26 games (20 starts) between Lancaster, Corpus Christi and Biloxi, he compiled a 7–5 record with a 4.43 ERA.